 How to find the right set-up for you Finding the right money set-up will depend on the couple.
 You will always hear tons of couple stories about how money is managed in their households, but at the end of the day, it is important to discuss the set-up with your spouse.

 I know how nerve-wracking and awkward money discussion can be, but as a couple (and especially a married one), you should be open about everything.
-Casually bring up the topic first then discuss the details as you go along.
+Casually bring up the topic first (or share this post to him LOL) then discuss the details as you go along.
 Talk about how much you two are earning, any existing personal debts, and the amount of savings each of you have.
+If you can share the exact amount, go ahead and tell your spouse.
 Be honest about your current financial standing.
 Then, explore your options to help you come up with a set-up that will be beneficial for both without making one spouse feel left out and feeling walang pakinabang.

 Remember: it all starts with honesty.
 This will help you check your individual financial standing first then make necessary adjustments according to your agreed set-up.
 More importantly, your money set-up must be comfortable for you both.
 Be honest about how you feel about personal money and make sure you respect your spouse’s attitude towards it as well.
 No money set-up will work well if you are not honest from the beginning.